 - How will they make a purchasing decision between the options?

-- How much information would this customer need to make a decision?
+- What level of information would this customer need to make a decision?

 - How much time would this customer need to make a decision?